Plastic Panorama of Old Lviv

 The Panorama shows all buildings and streets that were found within city walls of the 18th century Lwów.
 It was made of Bristol board, lead, sheet copper and wire, and colored with paints and different acids.
 At first, Witwicki himself financed the project, some time in mid-1930s a foundation was created, which collected money for it.
-In the first half of 1939 authorities of Lwów decided to cover one-third of expenses, but by September 1, 1939 (see: Polish September Campaign) they gave Witwicki only 10,000 zlotys.
+In the first half of 1939 authorities of Lwów decided to cover one-third of expenses, but by September 1, 1939 (see: Polish September Campaign) they gave Witwicki only 10,000 PLN.
 At the beginning of World War II, models of the largest building had already been made.

 During Soviet (1939–1941) and German (1941–1944) occupations of the city, Witwicki worked on the model aided by some 20 persons.
 After the war, Soviet authorities prevented Witwicki from taking the Panorama with him to Poland.
 His documentation was confiscated, and is kept by the Ukrainian Academy of Sciences.
 On July 16, 1946, Witwicki died unexpectedly of unknown circumstances.
 It is suspected that he was murdered by the NKVD.
 After his death, his wife managed to take the Panorama to Warsaw, where it was secretly kept in the vaults of the National Museum by professor Stanislaw Lorentz.

-The Panorama was finally transported to Wroclaw, where many Polish inhabitants of Lwów settled after the war.
-After renovation, it was featured in the Museum of Architecture in Wroclaw, but since 2003 it has been housed in a vault.
+The Panorama was finally transported to Wrocław, where many Polish inhabitants of Lwów settled after the war.
+After renovation, it was featured in the Museum of Architecture in Wrocław, but since 2003 it has been housed in a vault.